majuss/ecoevolpara/source/vms.rst

 	qemu-system-x86_64 -nodefconfig -machine accel=kvm -enable-kvm -m 4000M  -k de -cpu host -smp cores=4 -vga std -vnc :1 -hda /home/marius/debian_testing.qcow2 -cdrom /home/marius/debian-8.6.0-amd64-netinst.iso -net nic,model=virtio -net user,hostfwd=tcp::15351-:22

 connect with a vnc client for example xtightvncviewer.
 Open xtightvncviewer via terminal and enter the IP of the host and the VNC-port (:code:`141.20.60.126:5901`).

+Then just follow this video how to setup the operating system.

 Create a new Windows VM